SNHU-CS/CS-330/module03/mod3_tutorials.md

 Computer graphics applications normally require a fair amount of mathematical operations.
 Therefore, if you are developing an application with C++ and OpenGL, a great library to be familiar with is GLM, which stands for OpenGL Mathematics.
 The OpenGL part of the name comes from the fact that it is based on the OpenGL Shading Language (GLSL) specifications.

 GLM is a header-only library, which means that there are no precompiled libraries.
 In order to use it, you just need to include the appropriate header files.
-Pay attention to the include section of the next few tutorials and make sure to visit GLM's reference pages to start learning what it can do and how to use it.
+Pay attention to the "include" sections of the next few tutorials and make sure to visit GLM's reference pages to start learning what it can do and how to use it.

 ## Section 3-2: Transforming an Object Using the Model Matrix